sysadminmike/couch-to-postgres/README.md

 -----

-Possible ways to deploy - master-master postgres setup using couchdb main data and setting up replication between all locations using Postgres and Couch as a pair.
+Possible ways to deploy - master-master postgres setup using couchdbs primary data store and setting up replication between all locations using Postgres and Couch as a pair.

      Location 1                              Location 2
      Postgres == CouchDB --------------------CouchDB == Postgres